Google3616/ExtendedBF/README.md

-# **EXTENDED BRAINFUCK**
+# **EXTENDED BRAINf\*\*k**

-Have you ever heard of traditional Brainfuck?
-It's a coding language designed to be incredibly stupid, tedious, aggressively inefficient, and to, as its' title states, fuck with your brain.
+Have you ever heard of traditional Brainf\*\*k?
+It's a coding language designed to be incredibly stupid, tedious, aggressively inefficient, and to, as its' title states, f\*\*k with your brain.
-ExtendedBF takes this idea and takes it to a whole new level of brainfuckery.
+ExtendedBF takes this idea and takes it to a whole new level of brainf\*\*kery.
 You can set up custom interpreters, import built-in libraries that can handle graphics, pseudorandom functionalities, and even design your own modules to add on to this *wonderful* language.

-Brainfuck's form of coding is purely whimsical.
+Brainf\*\*k's form of coding is purely whimsical.
 It is based on a three-thousand-celled mutable array called a stack, initially filled with zeroed out indexes.

 ```
 [0][0][0][0][0][0][0][0] ...
 [0]